Click here to see a summary of the Chamber's 2016 Legislative wins.

 - Oppose repeal of any existing sales tax exemptions on business inputs and services

 Economic Development – The Wichita Regional Chamber believes the state should invest in economic development and develop programs that result in jobs and investment.

 - Support continued funding for the National Institute for Aviation Research (NIAR)

 - Create competitive economic development incentives and make Kansas a leader in innovative research, manufacturing, and technology

 - Retain and enhance tax incentives to include more flexible investment and job development tax credits with options for cash incentives

-Investment-friendly Business Environment – The Wichita Metro Chamber believes a low-cost business environment is critical in order to be a competitive and attractive business destination.
+Investment-friendly Business Environment – The Wichita Regional Chamber believes a low-cost business environment is critical in order to be a competitive and attractive business destination.

 - Support legislation to allow admission of evidence that shows plaintiff’s losses have been compensated from other sources such as insurance or workers compensation, known as “collateral source”

 - Support legislation allowing parties to collect attorney fees as a prevailing party